mattermost/desktop/docs/setup.md

    - **Hide Menu Bar** (Windows, Linux)
       - This option hides the menu bar.
 Press "Alt" to show it.
    - **Show Icon on Menu Bar** (OS X)
-      - The icon appears on menu bar to indicate whether there are new messages or mention.
+      - The icon appears on the menu bar to indicate whether there are new messages or mentions.
    - **Allow insecure contents**
       - If your team is hosted on `https://`, images with `http://` are not rendered by default.
         This option allows such images to be rendered, but please be careful for security.